 Remove when the muffin is springy to the touch.
 Let cool for about minutes and enjoy!

-I couldn’t get my daughter to leave the muffin alone to get a picture
+I couldn’t get my son to leave the muffin alone to get a picture